How to Set Up Dual Monitors on a Mac?

 Step 5: Select the Apple device you will use as one of the dual monitors on Mac from the list.

-You can activate the connection of two or more monitors suitable with macOS technology with wired devices for an easy process.
+You can activate the connection of two or more monitors suitable for macOS technology with wired devices for an easy process.
 However, before that, check that the adapter/cable type is suitable for enabling the dual monitor system in your device type.

 For example, Mac Mini operating with Apple M1 chipset allows connection with one Thunderbolt/USB 4 monitor only per session.
 So, if you need to set up another monitor with this Mac computer, you must connect it to the HDMI port in Mac Mini.